 Since 1994, the 33-credit (11 courses) MS in Nonprofit Management program has been one of only a few graduate programs in the country focused on the management needs specific to the nonprofit sector.

 This program is designed to help prepare present and future leaders of the not-for-profit sector gain solid analytical and problem-solving skills unique to nonprofits.
 It is offered in the hybrid online-weekend residency format.
-The program is completed in approximately 22 - 24 months.
-Course descriptions begin on page 25.
+The program is completed in approximately 22-24 months.

-LEADERSHIP AND DEVELOPMENT PROGRAMS COURSE DESCRIPTIONS
+LEADERSHIP AND DEVELOPMENT PROGRAMS